IRS is ‘buried’ in paper and returns could be delayed, advocate warns - NewsBreak

 While Democrats and Republicans traded barbs about who is to blame, the issue, at its root, lies more with the IRS’ lack of resources in the face of mounting responsibilities.

 According to the IRS Inspector earlier this month , issues as simple as paper jams caused untimely check deposits, resulting in the agency losing out on an estimated $56 million last year.
 Some refunds were held up to 10 months.
 That same report found that fixing the issues at the heart of the matter could cost less than $1 million.
-In the absence of those upgrades, this year’s filings could be much worse.IDPH, FDA warns against using some infant formulas after hospitalizations, death
+In the absence of those upgrades, this year’s filings could be much worse.Ouch: San Diego sets record high gas price for third day in a row

 As a solution, the IRS says it’s implementing an all-hands-on-deck surge strategy to process backlogged returns faster and advocating for longer-term fixes from Congress, including more money for staffing and beefed-up enforcement to catch tax cheats.